 Starts at just $280!
 Departs from Copenhagen, Denmark, visiting Berlin, Germany; Oslo, Norway.
 All cruises come with a 110% price guarantee so you can be sure they aren't cheaper elsewhere.
 Make sure to select "Europe - Northern" when you visit the link.
 Selection may change during the season.
 Available through Priceline.

-Among others, Kayak has a 7-night cruise in Scandinavia visiting Copenhagen, Stockholm, the Finnish city of Tallinn, and Russian ports of call.
-On the Kayak Cruise comparison site, limit the cruise destination to Europe-Northern on the left side if there are too many cruises listed.
+Among others, Expedia has a 7-night cruise in Scandinavia visiting Copenhagen, Stockholm, the Finnish city of Tallinn, and Russian ports of call.
+On the Expedia site, go to the cruise section and limit the cruise destination to Europe if there are too many cruises listed.
 There is a wide variety of cruises available at any time, from several travel sites.
-Found in this season's cruise listings on Kayak.com, availability may vary.
+Availability depends on the season.

 A different type of Scandinavian cruise, but no less fun.
 Sail from Denmark across the Oresund Strait to Malmo in Sweden.
 After the 8-hour cruise, you will be driven back from Sweden to Denmark across the famous Oresund Bridge.
 From the water you will gain a wonderful view of Kronborg Castle and the coastlines of Denmark and Sweden.